taystantim/taylaportfolio/README.md

 the lower lags of the ACF and PACF for the non-seasonal component, the ACF cuts off at lag 1 and the PACF tails off MA(1) within the seasons so p = 0, q = 1 for the dependence orders.
 Thus, I suggest the seasonal model ARIMA(0,1,1,)x(0,1,1)52 for the gas data

+Results

+Estimate of Parameters for the Proposed Models

+Applying the ARIMA(0, 2, 1) process, the parameter estimate for theta1 is -1.
+The magni-
+tude of theta is equal to 1 so the older observations have the same influence as the more re- cent observations.
+This violates invertiblity so this model is not useful.
+The second proposed model ARIMA(5,2,0) is an AR(5) process of the form xt = -0.7955xt-1 -0.6043xt-2 -0.3416xt- 3 -0.1995xt-4 -0.1047xt-5 + wt.
+In this model, xt is forecasted using a linear combination of past five values of the variable.
+The third proposed model is the ARIMA(0,1,1)x(0,1,1)52.
+The seasonal coefficient is -1.0 for a SMA(1) process, so this model is not meaningful in the same way that the first model fails in being invertible.
+In these models xt is second difference of the estimation for next week’s average gas price in the New York Harbor based on the previous weekly gas prices.